 5. Keep your pet hydrated

 Your pet burns more energy trying to stay warm when it’s cold, so it’s easy for them to become dehydrated.
 To help them stay hydrated, make sure your pet’s water dish is always full!
 If your dog spends time outdoors, make sure they have access to a water bowl there as well.
-Add canned, raw or well-hydrated freeze dried food to cats’ diets – who are notorious for not drinking enough water.
+In addition, you can add canned, raw or well-hydrated freeze dried food to cats’ diets – who are notorious for not drinking enough water.

-Help your pet thrive during the colder months by following these tips to avoid dry skin!
+Help your pet thrive during the colder months by following these 5 tips to help your pet avoid dry skin!
 If your pet has persistent dry skin and is scratching excessively, see your veterinarian as cold weather isn’t the only culprit of skin issues.